 The NEET AIQ scheme comprises 15% of MBBS/BDS seats from all the government dental and medical colleges across India except for Jammu and Kashmir state.
 For this, all the candidates qualifying the NEET exam can apply.
 Candidates of the J&K state cannot apply except for those who have submitted a self-declaration form during the filling up of the NEET application form.
 Accordingly, candidates belonging to a particular state can still seek admissions in government institutes of different states, including their own state under AIQ

 In order to apply under AIQ counselling, one must provide details for the same in the application form as and when issued by the DGHS (Directorate General of Health Services) representing Medical Counselling Committee (MCC).
 The tentative time frame for AIQ counselling for NEET is scheduled to take place soon.

 Watch this space for the registration of NEET Counselling when released, be the first to enroll.

 II.
 Seats at Central and Deemed Universities

-Here all the seats are permitted for candidates qualifying the NEET 2020 exams.
+Here all the seats are permitted for candidates qualifying for the NEET exams.
 The different universities covered under central universities are

 - Banaras Hindu University (BHU)